Learn-AI-before-AI-learns-You/Interview-Prep/README.md

 Don't ask them if you just want to make an impression because you will.
 And this is not going to be a very positive impression - asking by template without any enthusiasm.
 Instead, you should at least seem interested.
 What I also really like to do is to start doing 96 so after recruiter asked you "Where do you see yourself in 5 years" it's totally reasonable to ask where the company sees itself in 5 years.

-### Company

-- Why have you left your last company for this?
-- How do you train/ramp up engineers who are new to the team?
-- Do you have your [onboarding process documented](https://twitter.com/housecor/status/1142153344179429378)?
-- Who is your ideal candidate and how can I make myself more like them?
-- Describe what Human Resources means to you.
-- How do you find the best talents?
-Are you focused on acquiring the best ones?
-- Do you have a shower to use at your place?
-Does anyone use it?
-- Do you have a library at your place?
-Name a few books there.
-- Do you have any teambuildings and what they look like?
-- Do you know anything about your employees' hobbies?
-What they are interested in?
-- Do you have any internal tech talks to improve the technical expertise of your employees?
-If so, who is in charge of that?
-- Do you use any time logging system?
-- Describe the paid vacations policy.
-- Describe the process of salary review/performance review.
-What are the factors included in forming my salary?
-- Do you have any competence matrix?
-- Will I be able to work remotely?
-If so, then how much time/month?
-- How flexible the schedule is?
-- What do you think of remote-async workflow?
-- How often will I have to over-time and how it's paid?
-- Which devices will I be provided to work with - laptops/PCs, monitors, smartphones for testings, etc?
-- Do you provide any insurance?
-If so, describe it briefly.
-- Do you offer parking space for your employees?
-For car/bike.
-- Do you have any probationary period for new employees?
-- Do you have something like 13th salary / any other bonuses?
-- What are the weaknesses of the organization?
-- What do you consider as the strongest advantage of your company over others?
-- What are the educational opportunities?
-- How often are 1:1s conducted?
-- What opportunities are available to switch roles?
-How does this work?
-- If you could change one thing about the company, whether it's a process, technology used, or anything else, what would it be?
-- What is the toughest problem company've faced so far, aside from not enough people, and how did you or plan to solve it?

 ### Project